QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Related Work

 In the following, we summarise previous work that is most closely related to our method for gaze data quality verification. \methodName~ focuses on the verification of (i) gaze data quality through (ii) unsupervised gaze representation learning to compare relevant features for both public and (iii) private gaze data verification.

-\paragraph{Gaze data quality} The availability of large-scale and diverse datasets to study and address the variability in eye data across users, tasks, and settings remains a key limitation in the eye tracking research \cite{gressel23_pcm, elfares2022federated}.
-Nonetheless, with the recent advances in gaze data acquisition, sharing, and processing, adequate quality standards required for high-performing gaze-based models and analytics are highly neglected \cite{holmqvist2012quality}.
-The main reasons are (i) the time-consuming process of collecting and labelling large datasets, (ii) the unwillingness of data owners to share their private eye data, and (iii) the challenge for single parties (e.g. companies or research groups) to collect such diverse data at scale \cite{steil2019privacy}.
-Recently, Deborah et al. \cite{deborah24reporting} highlighted the importance of the gaze data quality reporting by including metadata, e.g. sampling rate, tracked eye(s), filter settings, date and time, total recording duration, and display resolution to insure accessible, re-usable and interoperable data and comparable, reproducible, and transparent implementations.
-Few recent works have evaluated eye-tracking systems' accuracy and signal-to-noise ratio \cite{feit2017toward, aziz2022assessment, lohr2019evaluating, aziz2024evaluation}.
-In contrast, we perform an automatic quality verification for appearance-based gaze data without manual reports, both in the clear (publicly) and without direct access/data sharing (privacy-preserving verification).
+\paragraph{Gaze data quality} The lack of large-scale, diverse datasets remains a key limitation in eye-tracking research, hindering the study of variability across users, tasks, and settings \cite{gressel23_pcm, elfares2022federated}.
+Despite advances in gaze data acquisition and processing, quality standards necessary for high-performing models are often neglected \cite{holmqvist2012quality}, primarily due to (i) the time-intensive collection and labeling of large datasets, (ii) data owners’ reluctance to share private eye data, and (iii) the difficulty for single entities to gather diverse data at scale \cite{steil2019privacy}.
+Recent work has emphasised standardised gaze data quality reporting, including metadata such as sampling rate, tracked eye(s), filter settings, recording duration, and display resolution, to ensure accessible, reusable, and reproducible datasets \cite{deborah24reporting}.
+While a few studies have assessed eye-tracking system accuracy and signal-to-noise ratio \cite{feit2017toward, aziz2022assessment, lohr2019evaluating, aziz2024evaluation}, we propose automatic quality verification for appearance-based gaze data without manual reporting, applicable both publicly and in a privacy-preserving manner.